sandrineingabire2/to-do/README.md

-my second step Add basic To-Do list UI – Created input field and task display area. this was my third step Implement add task functionality – Users can now add tasks to the list. the next step i Implement delete task functionality – Users can remove tasks from the list.
+my second step Add basic To-Do list UI – Created input field and task display area. this was my third step Implement add task functionality – Users can now add tasks to the list. the next step i Implement delete task functionality – Users can remove tasks from the list. and the i Add task completion toggle – Users can mark tasks as completed or pending.